Bocas del Toro Backpacking Guide

-I can imagine Bocas years ago as an undiscovered paradise for the select tourists who ventured here, but now, it is a bit overly touristic and therefore also expensive!
+I can imagine Bocas del Toro years ago as an undiscovered paradise for the select tourists who ventured there, but now, it is a bit overly touristic and therefore also expensive!
 Nonetheless, we found ways to have a great time and even do it on a budget!

-There are two other nearby islands which have accommodation available which are called Isla Caranero, and Isla Bastimentos – they are both smaller with less shops and restaurants than Bocas Town on Isla Colon but are also quieter with less of a party atmosphere.
+There are two other nearby islands which have accommodation available which are called Isla Caranero, and Isla Bastimentos – they are both smaller with fewer shops and restaurants than Bocas town on Isla Colon, but are also quieter with less of a party atmosphere.

 Where did we Stay?

-Coming from Panama?
+Coming from Panama

-Get a bus to Almirante.
-We got a 12 hour night bus directly from Panama City for $28 USD.
+We caught a 12 hour night bus directly from Panama City for $28 USD.

-Coming from Costa Rica?
+Coming from Costa Rica

 Scuba Diving, Bocas del Toro